aws/karpenter-provider-aws/designs/carbon-aware.md

 </details>

 #### Provisioning
-In `karpenter-core`, create a new method `types.go/OrderByCarbonEmissions` and use that in `nodeclaimtemplate.go/ToMachine` and `nodeclaimtemplate.go/ToNodeClaim` instead of `types.go/OrderByPrice` when Carbon Aware is enabled.
+In `karpenter-core`, create a new method `types.go/OrderByCarbonEmissions` and use that in `nodeclaimtemplate.go/ToMachine` and `nodeclaimtemplate.go/ToNodeClaim` instead of `types.go/OrderByPrice` when Carbon Efficient is enabled.

-In `karpenter`, create a new method `CarbonAwareCreate` in `pkg/providers/instance/instance.go` that is used in `pkg/cloudprovider/cloudprovider.go/Create` instead of `pkg/providers/instance/instance.go/Create` when Carbon Aware is enabled.
+In `karpenter`, create a new method `CarbonEfficientCreate` in `pkg/providers/instance/instance.go` that is used in `pkg/cloudprovider/cloudprovider.go/Create` instead of `pkg/providers/instance/instance.go/Create` when Carbon Efficient is enabled.

 #### Considerations
 1. 👍 Current consolidation methods are unaffected.
-1. 👎 There might be copy-paste of code from the original consolidation methods to the carbon aware consolidators.
+1. 👎 There might be copy-paste of code from the original consolidation methods to the carbon efficient consolidators.

-### Option 2: Use Carbon Aware filtering/sorting methods
+### Option 2: Use Carbon Efficient filtering/sorting methods

 #### Consolidation
-Create carbon aware implementations of low-level functions like `filterByPrice`, `filterOutSameType`, `getCandidatePrices`, etc. that are used when Carbon Aware is enabled.
+Create carbon efficient implementations of low-level functions like `filterByPrice`, `filterOutSameType`, `getCandidatePrices`, etc. that are used when Carbon Efficient is enabled.
 Usage of aforementioned functions might assume that it is price that they are getting, but in reality it is data about carbon emissions.

 #### Provisioning
-Use same changes to provisioning as in [option 1](#option-1-use-carbon-aware-provisioning-and-concolidation-methods).
+Use same changes to provisioning as in [option 1](#option-1-use-carbon-efficient-provisioning-and-concolidation-methods).

 #### Considerations
 1. 👍 Less code copy-paste.
-1. 👍 Improvements to original consolidation methods also improve the Carbon Aware feature.
+1. 👍 Improvements to original consolidation methods also improve the Carbon Efficient feature.
 1. 👎 Has a risk of breaking undocumented invariants.
 1. 👎 Adds complexity to the original consolidation methods.